javascript-tutorial/en.javascript.info/6-async/05-async-await/article.md

 Pretty clean and easy to read, right?

-Please note that we can't write `await` in top-level code.
+Please note that we can't write `await` in the top-level code.
 That wouldn't work:

 ```js run
 // syntax error in top-level code